British Airways B747 Business Class (Club Class) Review 2019

 A recent work trip to Chicago enabled me to research some of the family friendly airport facilities British Airways has at London Heathrow Airport in Terminal 5 and at the same time review the British Airways B747 business class product.

 Here’s my review of my flight from London Heathrow to Chicago on the B747 in Club Class.

 London Heathrow – Chicago Club Class seat 19A

 Arrival and BA Lounge.

-Check-in was very smooth at LHR in a separate area to the far right hand side of the check in area at the dedicated Club Class check in.
+Check-in was very smooth at LHR.
+For business class passengers ,there is a dedicated Club Class check to the far right hand side of the main check in area.

-There are two options if you are travelling in BA – the South lounge and the North Lounge.
+Lounge wise, there are two options if you are travelling with BA – the South lounge and the North Lounge.
 I popped into both and at a glance, the South lounge seemed slightly bigger.